Sessions

 • Feet: Volunteers will walk away with clear strategies to report observations and recommendations through a trauma-informed lens.
 They will also be more confident in recognizing key developmental milestones and advocating for services that align with a young person’s individual needs and strengths.

-Stronger Families, Stronger Futures: Child-Centered Strategies for Engaging Birth Parents
+Support the Parent, Support the Child: Child-Centered Strategies for Engaging Birth Parents

 This session will examine how CASA volunteers and child advocates can prioritize children’s best interests by building respectful, empathetic, and collaborative relationships with their biological families.
 A diverse panel—including parents with lived experience and professionals addressing systemic challenges—will offer insights into how trauma, stigma, and service barriers affect families working toward safe reunification.
 Participants will gain practical strategies for fostering trust, making informed recommendations that support both children and families, and navigating these relationships effectively within the boundaries of the CASA role.